 For main courses, might I recommend the roasted garlic stuffed filet (this is a genius creation!) or the Texas whiskey BBQ ribs with white cheddar Havarti mac & cheese.
 Both are sinfully delicious and worth every penny and calorie.
 The whiskey bread pudding is a fabulous choice (and sharable) to finish your meal, but the fried pies won me over.
 The flavor changes often, so try them again and again.

-Treat yourself to picturesque and tasty appetizers, with hand-crafted cocktails and margaritas as the perfect compliment at Hugo’s Invitados.
+Treat yourself to picturesque and tasty appetizers, with hand-crafted cocktails and margaritas as the perfect compliment at Hugo’s Invitados, one of the best restaurants in Irving and certainly one of the coolest.
 This restaurant was way up the food chain with me because of its sensational cocktails, tempting appetizers, and bizarre festively decorated mannequins situated around the restaurant.
-Super cool!

 Hugo’s Latin fare is exceptional—from the description to the plate presentation and all the way to the palate, but don’t take my word for it; experience it yourself.
 Hugo’s sticks to a few rules: Fresh-Baked Chips, House-Squeezed Juices, Nothing Fried or Processed, and All-Natural and Gluten-Free menu items.
 Sounds pretty impressive to me.
 I sampled several appetizers instead of having an entire meal and didn’t have anything that wasn’t Mmm-worthy.